roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 > LSP facilitates features like go-to-definition, find-references, hover, completion,
 > rename, format, refactor, etc., using semantic whole-project analysis (unlike ctags).

-For each filetype opened an LSP client will connect to an LSP server and depending on the server, a number of features become available, for example:
+For each filetype opened if configured correctly, Neovims LSP client will connect to an LSP server and depending on the server, a number of features become available, for
+example:
 * completion
 * linting
 * formatting